Lanternfish: Deep scattering layer

 Sonar operators, using the newly developed sonar technology during World War II, were puzzled by what appeared to be a false sea floor 300–500 metres deep at day, and less deep at night.
 This turned out to be due to millions of marine organisms, most particularly small mesopelagic fish, with swimbladders that reflected the sonar.
 These organisms migrate up into shallower water at dusk to feed on plankton.
 The layer is deeper when the moon is out, and can become shallower when clouds pass over the moon.

 Sampling via deep trawling indicates that lanternfish account for as much as 65% of all deep sea fish biomass.
 Indeed, lanternfish are among the most widely distributed, populous, and diverse of all vertebrates, playing an important ecological role as prey for larger organisms.
 The estimated global biomass of lanternfish is 550–660 million tonnes, several times the entire world fisheries catch.
-Lanternfish also account for much of the biomass responsible for the deep scattering layer of the world's oceans.
-Sonar reflects off the millions of lanternfish swim bladders, giving the appearance of a false bottom.